Overview of the Regulatory Process

 Board staff review all public comments and work with DCA Regulations Counsel to develop proposed responses to the public comments, which must be approved by the Board.
 For future meeting dates, visit https://www.speechandhearing.ca.gov/board_activity/meetings/index.shtml

-If the Board determines that modification to the proposed regulatory text is necessary to address any raised concerns, the public will be notified of those changes and given an opportunity to respond to those changes.
+If the Board determines that modification to the proposed regulatory text is necessary to address any objection or recommendation made during a public comment period, the public will be notified of those changes and given an opportunity to respond to those changes.

 When will the regulation go into effect?